deco3500-2017/Genius/Standups/Standup2.md

 Name | Things that we done
 ------------ | -------------
 Reginald | Content from cell 2
-Bhawna | Content in the second column
+Bhawna | Created pages to upload and share stories in XD, Created Story Board, added preliminary interviews, created plan for testing with prototype I and conducted interviews with Erica.
 Ariel | Content from cell 2
 Lu | Content in the second column
 Erica | Design a second interview questions and conduct the interview with Bhawna.First paper prototype result summary and research on how music relate to human beings and senior demographic